CM 200 PF Fast Cure

 CM Bath & Kitchen is also suitable for use in a range of temperature environments, weathering extremely well and providing a reliable seal in joints.
 CM Bath & Kitchen is a premium silicone sealant product available in a range of colours, used for exceptional finishes.

 CM Bath & Kitchen meets the standards to BS5889 (1989) Type B and US Fed Spec TTS 001543A (Class A) and TTS 00230C (Class A) and ISO 11600 F&G -25HM 846 food safe.

 The uses of CM Bath & Kitchen are but not restricted to the below:

-Before the application is made, the required area must be cleaned, ensuring it is dust free, contaminate free, and no loose objects are present.
-If you are to prime before use, standard primer is advised.
+Before the application the required area must be cleaned, dust free, contaminate free, and no loose objects are present.
+If you wish to prime before use, standard primer is advised.
 If you are re-sealing joints, it is advised that every bit of old sealant is removed to ensure that the joint is contaminant free.

 To apply, cut off the top of the cartridge, ensuring it is above the nozzle thread, proceed to screw the nozzle and snipping the top of the nozzle to required joint size at a 45-degree angle.
 Apply the sealant by gun – place the nozzle angle flush to the joint and extrude a continuous bead.
 For a neat finish, use a sealant applicator tool kit.

 CM Primer C is a single component, solvent-borne, polyurethane priming coat to be used with CM200 PF.